08. Foreign Documents

 Is our signature acceptable?

 Yes we can sign documents for the UK.
-For your convenience, to reduce queries for you, we will provide a ‘to whom it may concern’ letter quoting the relevant rules and laws
+For your convenience, to reduce queries for you, we will provide a ‘to whom it may concern’ letter quoting the relevant UK rules and laws

 * A document from New Zealand might ask for the signature of a Justice of the Peace.
 Is our signature acceptable?